marcottelab/iTF-seq/README.md

            int.SCT.metadata.tsv,
            integrated_plot.pdf
 ```
-If you need UMAP focusing on specific TFs, you may refer to the following code block.
+If you need UMAP plots focusing on specific TFs, you may refer to the following code block.
 ```bash
 ./print_meta_for_some_TFs.py > metadata_for_some_TFs.tsv
 Rscript someTFs.visulazation.R